Sara Baliña en Beyond23 de The Cocktail

 Throughout the day, several experts gave their views on the challenges facing society and companies in the current reality, through an innovative approach, and in order to design a new present that opens the possibility of a better future.

 "We have to work on those things that are going to happen in the coming years.
-We have to reflect and focus on the challenges that lie ahead", Alberto Suárez, Managing Director at The Cocktail
+We have to reflect and focus on the challenges that lie ahead", Alberto Suárez, Managing Director at The Cocktail.

 Let's talk about Demographic Transition: solutions for including older people in the economy